 Some of my fondest memories are of our travels through France and Italy.
-Trying new dishes and learning first hand how they taste, and seeing how they’re presented.
-Of course we can Google them to see what they look like but trying in person adds a whole new perspective to the learning process.
+Trying new dishes and learning first hand how they taste and seeing how they were presented.
+Of course, we can Google the dishes to see what they look like but trying them in person adds a whole new perspective to the learning process.

 One of our trips years ago had us in the South of France spending a few days in Nice, and how can you not order a Salade Nicoise when you’re in the city that gave the salad its name.
 I still remember the little café on the Cours Seleya where we’d go for breakfast each morning….sigh.
 A plate full of pastries, butter that tasted better than any I’ve had, local jams and of course cappuccino.

 Nice would be the home of the best pizza I’ve ever had and of course the classic Salade Nicoise.
-Of course what seemed like a good idea at the time when Lisa ordered it, changed drastically when she saw the seared almost raw tuna!
+What seemed like a good idea at the time when Lisa ordered it, changed drastically when she saw the seared almost raw tuna!
 Let’s just say I thoroughly enjoyed it, as she made do with the pasta dish I had ordered.

-- 1 head romaine lettuce or lettuce of your choice
+- 1 romaine lettuce or lettuce of your choice

 - 4 ounces button mushrooms